intrinio/intrinio-realtime-options-java-sdk/README.md

 * **Parameter** `onQuote`: The handler for quote events.
 * **Throws** `Exception`: If the start method has already been called.
 Or if `OnQuote` has already been set.

-`client.setOnOpenInterest(OnOpenInterest onOpenInterest) throws Exception` - Registers a callback that is invoked for open interest update.
-If no `onOpenInterest` callback is registered with this method, you will not receive open interest data from the server.
+`client.setOnRefresh(OnRefresh onRefresh) throws Exception` - Registers a callback that is invoked for refresh update.
+If no `onRefresh` callback is registered with this method, you will not receive open interest, high, low, open, close data from the server.
-* **Parameter** `onOpenInterest`: The handler for open interest events.
+* **Parameter** `onRefresh`: The handler for refresh events.
 * **Throws** `Exception`: If the start method has already been called.
-Or if `OnOpenInterest` has already been set.
+Or if `OnRefresh` has already been set.

 `client.setOnUnusualActivity(OnUnusualActivity onUnusualActivity) throws Exception` - Registers a callback that is invoked for every unusual trade.
 If no `onUnusualActivity` callback is registered with this method, you will not receive unusual trade updates from the server.
 * **Parameter** `onUnusualActivity`: The handler for unusual trade events.